-1. Have bills to pay.
+1. I have bills to pay.

-2. Have a family/spouse/myself to support.
+2. I have a family/spouse/myself to support.

+Sure, those reasons are excuses to make money – but they aren’t excuses to stay in a job you hate.
 Those pressures you put on yourself are exactly that: pressure YOU put on YOURSELF.

-The world of PR has absolutely nothing to do with putting your head down and ‘getting the job done’ – it has everything to do with how passionate you are about what you’re doing and how hard you’ll work to figure it out.
+The world of PR has absolutely nothing to do with putting your head down and ‘getting the job done’ – it has everything to do with how passionate you are about what you do, the clients you work for or work you do, and how hard you’ll work to figure it out.

-So, what IS PR, might you ask?
+What IS PR, might you ask?

-That’s coming in part two – stay tuned.
+That’s coming in part 2.
+Stay tuned.